 ATI intends to develop a barge terminal in Tanza, Cavite to cater to South Harbor ro-ro cargoes.
 In preparation for this project, Tanza Container Terminal, Inc. was incorporated on 18 January 2018.
-On 15 February 2018, ATI signed an initial lease term of 6-months over a property in Tanza, Cavite.
+On 15 February 2018, ATI signed an initial lease term of 6-months over a property in Tanza, Cavite, for Php1.54 million per month.
+The source of funding will be a combination of internally generated funds and bank borrowings.